msupply-foundation/msupply_docs/content/docs/manage/facilities.md

 ![Edit own store](/docs/manage/images/edit_remote_store.png)

-Once you are happy with your changes:

-- Click `OK` to save your changes and close the window
+Once you are happy with your changes, click `OK` to save and close the window.
-- Click `OK & Next` to save your changes and start editing the next store

-OR: Click `Cancel` at any time to revert your changes and close the window
+Click `Cancel` at any time to revert your changes and close the window.